tonyandrewmeyer/juju-docs/sdk/how-to-guides/ports.md

 > See first: [How to write scenario tests for a charm](/t/10585)

-To use a Scenario test to verify that the `config-changed` event results in the port being opened, the new config is passed to the `State`, and the `State.opened_ports` attribute is checked after running the event.
-For example, in your `tests/scenario/test_charm.py` file, add the following test function to the file:
+To use a Scenario test to verify that the `config-changed` event results in the port being opened, pass the new config to the `State`, and, after running the event, check the `State.opened_ports` attribute.
+For example, in your `tests/scenario/test_charm.py` file, add the following test function:

 ```python
 def test_open_port():